seasketch/geoprocessing/website/docs/api/geoprocessing/functions/loadFgb.md

 function loadFgb<F>(url, box?): Promise<F[]>
 ```

-Fetch features within bounding box and deserializes them, awaiting all of them before returning.
+Fetch features from flatgeobuf at url that intersect with bounding box
-Useful when running a spatial function on the whole set.
+Awaits all features before returning, rather than streaming them.

 ## Type Parameters